jakobzhao/geog458/weeks/week05/mockup/readme.md

 # Project Mock-up

-## 1. Introduction

 Mockups are essential for the design process at the early stage of a project as they give viewers an idea of how the final product will appear, and the implementation of interactive elements like buttons and icons also hints at the function.
 With a well-made sample in front of their eyes, stakeholders don’t have to rely so much on their imaginations.
-So, in this lab, we are going to learn how to use one of the most famous browser-based UI and UX design applications Figma to create mockups for a project.
+So, we are going to learn how to use one of the most famous browser-based UI and UX design applications Figma to create mockups for a project.

+## 1. Introduction

 The project we are designing the mockup for is called [**Damron Guide: Seattle**](https://hgis.uw.edu/damron/seattle.html), it is a website utilizing online maps to visually explore the [Damron’s Travel Guide](https://damron.com/about-us) which specifies the spatial pattern and temporal changes of the LGBT related places.
 Especially, The evolving space of LGBTQ life in Seattle in the past five decades.
 For more information, you could visit this web site.